alexwishart/SwiftPersistenceTutorial/README.md

     rating integer
 );
 ```
-**Note** Name has been designated the primary key, therefore every name must be unique.
+**Note** Name has been designated the primary key, therefore every meal name must be unique.

 5. View your table to ensure it has been created:
 ```